Languages & parity

 | squeeze compress / decompress | ✅ | ✅ | deterministic; handle ids match |

-cassette local_embedding_scorer (bundled model2vec) | ✅ | Py-only | no JS static-embedding package exists; TS uses the BYO embeddingScorer(embedFn) / openaiEmbeddingScorer seam instead |
+cassette local_embedding_scorer (bundled model2vec) | ✅ | Py-only | no JS static-embedding package exists; TS uses the BYO embeddingScorer(embedFn) / openaiEmbeddingScorer seam instead.
+The TS localEmbeddingScorer symbol exists but throws with that guidance (a deliberate Type-Teach stub, not a silent absence) |

-| cassette storage | fs | fs + memory (+ IndexedDB-shaped) | pluggable adapters |
+| cassette storage | fs | fs + memory | pluggable adapters — an in-memory adapter ships in TS; IndexedDB is implementable via the CassetteStorage interface but is not a shipped adapter |

-| acttrace detectors | ✅ regex + Presidio NER | ✅ regex/pattern (20 detectors) + NER | 🚧 NER via optional compromise (English-only, lighter than Presidio — not parity); nerAvailable() reports presence |
+| acttrace detectors | ✅ regex + Presidio NER (the [ner] extra + a spacy download model) | ✅ regex/pattern (20 detectors) + NER | 🚧 NER via optional compromise (English-only, lighter than Presidio — not parity); nerAvailable() reports presence.
+Python’s [ner] needs a spaCy model installed separately (see Honest limits) |

 Parity matrix — SDK